flowplayer/api-docs/source/includes/_organization.md

-# Sitegroup
+# Organization

-## Get Sitegroup (NOT IMPLEMENTED)
+## Get Organization (NOT IMPLEMENTED)

-Endpoint for fetching infomation about one single Sitegroup
+Endpoint for fetching infomation about one single Organization

-> Endpoint for fetching infomation about one single Sitegroup
+> Endpoint for fetching infomation about one single Organization

 ```shell
 curl "TBD"